Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 Most importantly, make sure there are no distractions.
 No TV rabbiting away in the corner, no mobile phone bleating out Facebook notifications, no temptations to veer away from the task at hand.

-3. Define your study objectives
+3. Define your study objectives and plan ahead

 Revising effectively is about targets, and this is one way your revision timetable can help you.
 Where do you want to be at the end of each day?
 Set yourself achievable and measurable targets and make sure your timetable is set up accordingly.